Alrz7/Marble/README.md

 ### Server Authentication & JWT

-A secondary hash is derived separately from the original Master Phrase (e.g., salted with the user's email).
+A secondary hash is derived separately from the original MasterKey.
 The client retains this hash for auto-login procedures and transmits it to the server.
 The server performs an additional hashing iteration before storing it.
 This mechanism powers the generation of long-lived JWTs; upon prolonged inactivity, the client silently authenticates using the secondary hash to refresh the token.

 ---